zephray/NekoInk/README.md

     - AXP209 PMIC with Lithium battery charger and coulomb counter
     - Power consumption T.B.D.

+## Screen Adapter

-Additionally, a converter board will be available to adapt the following screens:
+Adapter boards are available in this repo to adapt the following screens:

-* 39 pin connector for ED060SC4
+* 39 pin connector for ED060SC4/ED133UT2
-* 34 pin connector for ED060SC7/SCG/SCE/SCM/SCT
 * 34 pin connector for ED060SCF/SCN/SCP/XC3/XC5/XC9/XD4/XD6/XH2/KC1/KD1
-* 33 pin connector for ED097OC1/OC4/TC2
+* 35 pin connector for ED060XC8/TC1
-* 39 pin connector for ED133UT2
+* 50 pin connector for ES108FC1

+It's possible to use a simple FPC extender to support the following screens:

-* 40 pin connector for ED078KC1/KH4/GDEW078M01/078C01
+* ED078KC1/KH4/GDEW078M01/078C01

-The hardware is designed with KiCAD 5.99 nightly.
+The hardware is designed with KiCAD 7.0.

+## Status

+The 1st gen mainboard is finished, soldered, and tested and considered stable.
+However there is no plan for mass-production.

 # Software